 - Preheat oven to 425 degrees.

 - Divide dough into 8 pieces.
-Roll each piece into a long snake.
+Roll each piece into a long rope.

 - Using a knife, cut 1 inch pieces and put the pieces on a plate.
 Repeat process with the rest of the dough.